Did Ed Sheeran hit steal Marvin Gaye classic? Trial to tell.

 While the jury will hear the recordings of both songs, probably many times, their lyrics — and vibes — are legally insignificant.
 Jurors are supposed to only consider the raw elements of melody, harmony and rhythm that make up the composition of "Let's Get It On," as documented on sheet music filed with the United States Patent and Trademark Office.

+In his response last year on Instagram, Sheeran said lawsuits like this are damaging to an artist's reputation.

+"Coincidence is bound to happen if 60,000 songs are being released every day on Spotify.
+That's 22 million songs a year, and there's only 12 notes that are available," he said.

-Sheeran's attorneys have said the songs' undeniable structural symmetry points only to the foundations of popular music.
+Sheeran's attorneys have said the undeniable structural symmetry shared by the two songs at the center of the current trial points only to the foundations of popular music.

 "The two songs share versions of a similar and unprotectable chord progression that was freely available to all songwriters," they said in a court filing.